Dating in Japan can be tricky at the best of times!

 Dinner on a first date has proved the test of time, so being accustomed to eating in Japan will be a good starting point.

-After learning the art of chopsticks, ‘Itadakismase’ and ‘Gochisousama’ are two phrases to have in your back pocket.
-It means, ‘I’m happy for the meal’ and ‘thanks for the food.’
+After learning the art of chopsticks, ‘Itadakismase‘ and ‘Gochisousama’ are two phrases to have in your back pocket.
+It means, ‘I’m happy about the meal’ and ‘thanks for the food.’
 Little details like this show you’re making an effort, which your date will appreciate.

 In the UK or anywhere else, slurping while dining will only get you dirty looks.
 If you happen to stumble into one of the many ramen spots in Japan, don’t be shocked if your date is slurping noodles like it’s their last meal on earth.
 In Japan, it shows appreciation to the chef.